JustinLove/onelife-client-patches/README.md

 Shows hints with (time passing) for fires, dough, growing plants, etc so you can see when the thing you need to do is wait.

+### tolerate-missing-graphic

+Skips attempting to draw the hint arrow if the graphic is missing, which it may be in client folders for 2HOL etc. Game crashes otherwise.

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.